Barry Cable: East Perth

-Having represented Western Australia in 20 matches during his playing career, Cable also coached the team at the 1979 State of Origin Carnival, later being named coach of the All-Australian team.
+Having represented Western Australia in 20 matches during his playing career, Cable also coached the state team at the 1979 State of Origin Carnival, and was subsequently named coach of the All-Australian team.

 Coaching career

-Cable had significantly less success in the VFL as a non-playing coach than as a player, although he did get North Melbourne into the finals in two of his three full seasons in charge as senior coach during the early 1980s.
-In 1983, he coached the team to be minor premiers, but North Melbourne lost both final matches to an early exit.
-After crashing to second-last in 1984 and only avoiding the wooden spoon on percentage, Cable announced his resignation as senior coach in Melbourne, declaring his long-term future lay in Western Australia.
+As a non-playing senior coach in the VFL, Cable achieved moderate success, guiding North Melbourne to the finals in two of his three full seasons in charge during the early 1980s.
+In 1983, he coached the team to the minor premiership, but North Melbourne lost both of its finals matches.
+In 1984, the club fell to second-last on the ladder, avoiding the wooden spoon only on percentage.
+Cable resigned as senior coach in September 1984, stating his long-term future lay in Western Australia.

-From 1987 to 1989, Cable served as assistant coach with AFL club West Coast Eagles.
+From 1987 to 1989, Cable served as an assistant coach with the West Coast Eagles during their initial years in the competition.